Sirosky/Upscale-Hub/README.md

 ![image](https://github.com/Sirosky/Sirosky-Upscaling-Models/assets/2752448/af1f4312-d12b-4d2b-9f2a-5ceb3dbdb74d)

 *Where did the fence go?*

 **Compression Clean-up**: This is self-explanatory as well.
 When upscaling, the model should clean up compression artifacts present in the source (haloing, noise, chroma bleed, etc.) rather than upscale the artifacts along with the rest of the picture.
 However, it is also important to not go overboard, as doing so comes at the expense of detail retention.

 ![image](https://github.com/Sirosky/Sirosky-Upscaling-Models/assets/2752448/516a3779-780a-45e4-975d-69258a944abd)![image](https://github.com/Sirosky/Sirosky-Upscaling-Models/assets/2752448/c3586dd8-1837-4598-9780-39685fa34509)

-*On the left, an example of a model that upscaled but didn't fix the white haloing, vs. on the right, AniDVD which upscaled and cleaned* haloing.
+*On the left, an example of a model that upscaled but didn't fix the white haloing, vs. on the right, AniDVD which upscaled and cleaned haloing*.

 **Depth of Field and Intentional Blur Retention**: DOF/blur effects are extremely common in modern anime, and present even in older anime.
 While it can be tempting to sharpen the crap out of everything on the screen (see AniScaleV1 below), such an approach can create odd-looking results when it brings into focus items that should be out of focus.
 Aside from AniScaleV1, which is the first model I ever released, all my models are trained to handle blur effects appropriately.